 The remuneration of the Executive Chairman and the General Manager includes variable-pay components to ensure that the executive remuneration is linked to the Company's performance.
 A maximum limit of the variable-pay component is set.
 The non-variable component is deemed as sufficient remuneration, even when a variable remuneration is not granted.
 The Board considers that packages of this nature are consistent with prevailing practice and are necessary to attract, retain and reward executives of the calibre the Group requires.
 In developing this policy, the Board has given full consideration to the provisions of the Corporate Governance Code.
-The annual incentive plan rewards for the performance of the previous year and is paid in cash.
-The maximum bonus payment is based on the evaluation of the performance of the Executive Chairman and the General Manager assessed by the Remuneration Committee at the year following the performance period.
-The Remuneration Committee evaluates the performance of the Executive Chairman and the General Manager considering the Company's financial performance, costs containment measures, measures towards the Group's long-term viability, as well as non-financial criteria relating to development and creating long term value for the Group.
-Bonuses granted in 2021 concern rewards for the financial performance of the Company for two years, year 2020 and 2021.
+The annual incentive plan rewards for the performance of each year and is paid in cash.
+The maximum bonus payment is based on the evaluation of the performance of the Executive Chairman and the General Manager assessed by the Remuneration Committee at the end of each year.
+The Remuneration Committee evaluates the performance, costs containment measures, measures towards the Group's long-term viability, as well as non-financial criteria relating to development and creating long term value for the Group.
+Bonuses granted in 2022 concern rewards for the financial performance of the Company for year 2022.
 The Company reserves the right for full or partial recovery of any bonuses granted on the basis of information which subsequently proves to be inaccurate.